saintsal/saintsal.github.io/_posts/2014-12-17-constraints.md

 But this time the culprit isn’t someone else making false promises, it’s my own hubris.
 My future self is looking back, asking, “why did you waste your energy like that?”

 My constraints got the better of me.
 I thought there was more of me to go around.
-It’s time to embrace my constraints once again — and readjust my limited energy towards what truely matters.
+It’s time to embrace my constraints once again — and readjust my limited energy towards what truly matters.